APIs and API Keys¶

 You can replace your keys in your app at any time and the user will still have access to their Threads and Buckets as long as the key is connected to the same developer or organization.

-You can find all remote Thread and Bucket APIs in the
+You can find all the remote Thread and Bucket APIs in the

 textile libraries below.
 These libraries are meant to work in combination with the

-threads libraries when you want to create and manage Threads database in your app.
+threads libraries when you want to create and manage Thread databases in your app.